chinamike65/hugo-tuolesi/content/book2/book2en.md

 The inheritance of Vajrasattva of double cultivation is only available in the Gelug School, but not in other schools.

-This was passed down by Manjushri to Master Tsongkhapa himself, and Master Tsongkhapa passed it on to Kezhujie, and it was passed down slowly.
+This was passed down by Manjushri to Master Tsongkhapa himself, and Master Tsongkhapa passed it on to Kezhujie, and it was passed down gradually.
 Therefore, this inheritance is only available to the Gelug School.

-The purest and most complete lineage among the other schools, the Gelug School has, while the Gelug School has some lineages that the other schools do not have.
+The Gelug School has the purest and most complete lineage among the other schools, while the Gelug School has some lineages that the other schools do not have.

-For example, the Vajrasattva of the Supreme Yoga Department is unique to the Gelug School, and its mantra is a hundred-syllable mantra.
+For example, the Vajrasattva of the Supreme Yoga Department is unique to the Gelug School, and its mantra is the hundred-syllable mantra.

-The mantra of Vajrasattva of the Yoga Department has only 100 characters, while the one-hundred-syllable mantra of Vajrasattva of the Supreme Yoga Department has 102 characters, that is, the two words "Hum" and "Bah" are added at the end.
-Character.
+The mantra of Vajrasattva of the Yoga Department has only 100 characters, while the one-hundred-syllable mantra of Vajrasattva of the Supreme Yoga Department has 102 characters, that is, the two words "Hum" and "Ah" are added at the end.

 Vajrasattva of Supreme Yoga can eliminate all sins and karma.